Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Introduction

-which depends on an additional parameter $\epsilon$.
-As we shall see, the above function makes sense for all $\epsilon$ such that $\Re \epsilon\neq 0$; it will be viewed as a restriction of an analytic map defined on a matricial upper half-plane.
-As we shall see, the limit $\epsilon\to0$ gives us an access to the original Cauchy transform $G_x(\lambda)$ and therefore to the Brown measure of $x$.
+which depends on an additional parameter $\epsilon>0$.
+The above function makes sense for all such $\epsilon>0$; it will be viewed as a restriction of an analytic map defined on a matricial upper half-plane.
+As we shall see, the limit $\epsilon\to 0$ gives us access to the original Cauchy transform $G_x(\lambda)$ and therefore to the Brown measure of $x$.

-This method appears to be extremely simple and indeed its applications in the physics literature available involved very short and simple calculations.
+This method appears to be extremely simple and indeed its applications in the physics literature involved very short and simple calculations.
 However, from a mathematical point of view they are often far from being rigorous.
-In this article we would like to put the hermitian reduction method on a solid ground.
+In this article we would like to put the Hermitian reduction method on solid ground.

 The main ingredient in our approach is a recent progress in \cite{BMS} on the analytic description of operator-valued free convolutions, relying on the idea of subordination.
 Roughly speaking, subordination usually yields an analytic description of the relevant equations (say, for the operator-valued Cauchy transforms) which are not only valid in some neighborhood of infinity, but everywhere in the (operator-valued) complex upper half plane.
-Since the recovering of the wanted distribution relies on the knowledge of the Cauchy transform close to the real axis this is crucial for a rigorous treatment.
-As examples for such explicit calculations we will present a detailed analysis of two interesting classes of non--hermitian random matrices and the corresponding non--hermitian operators (namely, so-called $R$-diagonal and elliptic-triangular operators).
+Since recovering the desired distribution relies on the knowledge of the Cauchy transform close to the real axis the analytic description everywhere in the complex upper half plane is crucial for a rigorous treatment.
+As examples for such explicit calculations we will present a detailed analysis of two interesting classes of non--Hermitian random matrices and the corresponding non--Hermitian operators (namely, so-called $R$-diagonal and elliptic-triangular operators).